Tag: seo friendly url

 Including the primary keyword in your URL contributes to improved SEO.
 This practice reinforces the topic of your page, increasing its likelihood of matching search queries and ranking higher in search results.

 For instance, if you’re offering SEO services in a specific region or state, using a URL that emphasizes “SEO services in California” helps signal both the service and location to search engines.
-This strategy not only strengthens your local search ranking but also attracts users specifically looking for SEO services in California.
+Pairing this approach with a local citations service further strengthens local signals, improving search rankings and attracting users specifically looking for SEO services in California.

 7. Use lowercase letters